Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Vehicle

-You can technically live #VanLife in things that aren’t actually vans.
-The most popular choices for people who want to spend more time exploring the world in their vehicle are Sprinter vans and Volkswagen vans.
+You can technically live #VanLife in vehicles that aren’t actually vans.
+The most popular choices for people who want to spend more time exploring the world are Sprinter vans and Volkswagen vans.

 There’s plenty of research and opinions available to help people decide what might be best for them, and most of it centers around your budget, what you’re willing to do yourself and what type of lifestyle expectations you may have for your new “home.”